2Timothy 3 - Outline of 2Timothy (Book Notes menu page)

 God expects His people to be separated from sin, and dedicated to serve Him (Lev 20:7; 1The 4:7; 1Pet 1:15,16).
 Professing believers, who look, think, speak and act like the unsaved world, are unholy, and unacceptable to God (2Cor 6:17,18).

 A lack of love for family members manifests itself in unfaithfulness in marriage, divorce, abortion, disobedient children, dishonored elders, and betrayal of family members (Mat 10:16-18,21-22,34-36).
+Another form of affection, which is not 'natural', is described in Rom 1:25-27.

 10. trucebreakers {GK=aspondos, lit., without an offering, ie., disregarding all attempts at reconciliation}-